millord237/Stable-Video-Infinity/README.md

 </div>

 ## ✨ New Features

 1. **Better dynamics:** Compared with the previous version, this SVI model produces more dynamic and natural motion, thanks to the inherent capabilities of Wan 2.2.

 2. **Cross-clip consistency:** This version provides a certain level of cross-clip consistency.
-As shown in the demo, even when a character completely leaves the frame in one clip and reappears several clips later, the model maintains a reasonable degree of visual consistency.
+As shown in the demo, your cat is still your cat: Even when a character completely leaves the frame in one clip and reappears several clips later, the model maintains a reasonable degree of visual consistency.

 <table>
   <tr>